textpattern/textpattern.github.io/faqs/common-how-do-i-questions.md

 h3.
 How Do I..

-h4. ...display something only on an individual article page?
+h4. …display something only on an individual article page?

 Surround it with an "txp:if_individual_article":http://textbook.textpattern.net/wiki/index.php?title=if_individual_article tag: